-A Russian national was sentenced today to nine years in prison for his operation of two websites devoted to the facilitation of payment card fraud, computer hacking, and other crimes before Senior U.S. District Judge T.S.
-Ellis III in the Eastern District of Virginia.
+A Russian national pleaded guilty today to charges related to his operation of two websites devoted to the facilitation of payment card fraud, computer hacking and other crimes.

-According to court documents, Aleksei Burkov, 30, ran a website called “Cardplanet” that sold payment card numbers (e.g., debit and credit card numbers) that had been stolen primarily through computer intrusions, victimizing hundreds of thousands.
-Many of the card numbers offered for sale belonged to U.S. citizens.
-The stolen credit card data sold on Burkov’s site has resulted in over $20 million in fraudulent purchases made using U.S. credit card accounts.
+According to court documents, Burkov ran a website called “Cardplanet” that sold payment card numbers (e.g., debit and credit cards) that had been stolen primarily through computer intrusions.
+Many of the cards offered for sale belonged to U.S. citizens.
+The stolen credit card data sold on Burkov’s site has resulted in over $20 million in fraudulent purchases made on U.S. credit cards.

-Burkov was arrested at Ben-Gurion Airport near Tel Aviv, Israel in December 2015.
+Burkov was arrested at Ben-Gurion airport near Tel Aviv in December 2015.
 An Israeli district court approved his extradition in 2017.
 He was extradited to the United States from Israel on Nov.
 11, 2019, after appeals to the Israeli Supreme Court and the Israeli High Court of Justice were denied.
-On Jan.
-23, 2020, he pleaded guilty to one count of access device fraud and one count of conspiracy to commit access device fraud, identity theft, computer intrusions, wire fraud, and money laundering.

 The year 2020 marks the 150th anniversary of the Department of Justice.
 Learn more about the history of our agency at www.Justice.gov/Celebrating150Years.